 One tenant’s impact and risk are correlating positively or negatively to your whole portfolio.
 That’s why you shouldn’t forget to think about the big picture and take care of your most important tenants – always.

 Everything in a profitable business is based on a good strategy.
 Without it, you don’t actually know where you’re going with your business.
 Think about the following things: What is your investment cycle?
 Are you planning to invest for three, five or even 15 years?
 Are you trying to make profit by differentiating or perhaps with some other way?

-In your strategy, you can make the biggest difference by choosing long term or short term tenant contracts.
+In your property asset strategy, you can make the biggest difference by choosing long term or short term tenant contracts.
 Based on this it’s a lot easier to implement a well planned and efficient business strategy.

 Staying up to date on your profits

 Even the best plan or strategy will not succeed if you don’t follow development in real time.
 For example, the important metrics of managing profits and tenant profitability, like cash flow, yield and net profit, tenant costs, and additional rents tell you the truth about your strategy’s implementation.